staciajohanna/6-835-doodle-describer/README.md

 Final project for MIT course 6.835 Intelligent Modal Interaction.

 ## Setup Instruction
+### Leap Motion Setup
+Install the Leap Motion SDK for your OS.
+Position the Leap sensor in front of your keyboard and run through a couple of the pre-packaged demos to make sure things are working properly.

+### Doodle Describer setup
+1. Clone the repository.
+2. Connect Leap Motion to your computer.
+3. In the terminal, `cd` into the directory, then run `python3 -m http.server`.
+4. Open localhost:8000 on Google Chrome.
+5. Use the system!

+Note: This system is only tested on MacOS Catalina and Google Chrome.

+Note: If your laptop is unable to generate sound (ie speechSynthesis.speak() is not working), your chrome needs to have your scripts as trusted in the sound settings.
+You can add it at chrome://settings/content/sound.

+Note: To draw with mouse/trackpad, disconnect the leap motion from your computer before continuing.

 ## Table of Contents
 - javascripts: folder that contains all the javascripts (JS) file used in the system.